dducode/com.dducode.save-system/README.md

 ![](docs~/Screenshot_7.png)

-It active only when data is exist.
-After you remove data, this button will have disabled.
+It is active only when there is data.
+After you remove the data, this button will be disabled.

 Also Data Manager menu contains Get Data Size button.
 It writing size of your data files in debug